rust-lang/rfcs/text/0000-c-unwind-abi.md

 incorporated into the functionality of `catch_unwind` or provided as a separate language or standard library feature.

-Coercions between `"C unwind"` function types (such as function pointers) and the other ABIs are not part of this RFC.
+Coercions between `"C-unwind"` function types (such as function pointers) and the other ABIs are not part of this RFC.
 However, they will probably be indispensible for API design, so we plan to provide them in a future RFC.